 Higher krone hikes are to be expected in 2019 because of the fact that 2017 was the year that krone pretty much disconnected from the oil price.
 But this disconnect is not a complete one, because fluctuations in the price of oil is sure to still have an effect over the crone prices in the future.
 However this time it will be barely noticeable compared to last few years, suggests the webportal Norskcasino.online.

-Also it is important to notice that Norway has been moving away from the primary income of oil sales.
-The economy has been payed a lot more attention by the housing industry and of course the non-oil sectors like retail and tourism have been contributing quite a lot to the country’s economy, leaving the oil revenue behind.
+Also, it is important to notice, according to Norwegian Forex brokers, the country has been moving away from the primary income of oil sales.
+The economy has been paid a lot more attention by the housing industry and of course, the non-oil sectors like retail and tourism have been contributing quite a lot to the country’s economy, leaving the oil revenue behind.
 This has made the krone a lot less sensitive to the oil prices, making it stand on its two feet.
 But there is still no doubt that a spike in oil prices will boost the krone nonetheless, because of the sheer amount of correlation, which can’t be disfigured by a small overtake of revenues from other industries.
 It is important to say that judging by the way the Euro has been going, Krone is still doing ok thanks to oil prices.

 The oil industry has lagged behind the housing sector because the housing prices quickly came crashing down for some reason, leaving Norwegian officials in fear of having their real estate bubble burst.